inria-emeraude/jimlac25/web/docs/register.md

 * JIM + LAC pass: registration fee to cover lunches throughout the whole week and the conference banquet.
 * Both JIM and LAC will be live streamed for free (no need to register for that).

-Full registration information will be posted at the end of the Winter of 2025.
+Full registration information will be posted at the end of Winter 2024-2025.